 - Clinical use:

-- Central diabetes insipidus (very low doses needed, e.g. 0.01 units/minute or less).
+- Central diabetes insipidus (only very low doses are needed, e.g. 0.01 units/minute or less).

 - Variceal gastrointestinal hemorrhage (theoretically an attractive agent, but pragmatically it's impossible to titrate adequately).